-The main technology for the Road to Athenaeum Part 1 is Zoom meetings.
+The main technology for the Virtual Athenaeum in 2021 is Zoom meetings.
 But Zoom isn’t for everyone.
 Maybe you don’t have a good internet connection, or a computer with a camera and microphone, or you don’t trust Zoom’s security.
 You can still participate!

 Zoom has a phone-in feature, in conjunction with viewing the Exhibit on a computer, you can still have a very productive conversation.